ouspg/CloudAndNetworkSecurity/7. Security of Internet: The Big Picture/README.md

     VICTIM_SUCCESS: The traffic on the data plane reaches the victim aka the legitimate origin of the announcement
     DISCONNECTED: The traffic does not reach either the attacker or the victim

+#### Running the simulation

+In current simulation, following scenarios are used: ROV, peerROV and subprefixhijack

+Question: Tell more about ROV, peerROV and subprefixhijack.
+Would you like to implement a scenario different that subprefixhijack?

 ### About the dataset